Orange Group: SecureData

 In February 2019 Orange acquired UK cybersecurity provider SecureData for an undisclosed sum, merging it with Orange Cyberdefense Division.

 SecureLink

 Orange acquired SecureLink, a Netherlands-based cybersecurity company, in 2019 for €515 million.

 SUMA Movil

 In November 2019 Orange España, a subsidiary of Orange, acquired SUMA Móvil Spain from Grupo-Ingenium for an undisclosed sum.

 Telekom Romania

 In early August 2020 Orange reached an agreement with the Ministry of Communications and Information Society (MCSI) to purchase Telekom Romania and establish a new telecommunications entity.
 As part of this agreement, the Romanian government would own a 20% stake in the new entity, and Orange would take over fixed operations.
 The MCSI had first entered talks to sell Telekom Romania in September 2019, when Deutsche Telekom announced that it was prepared to sell its stake in Telekom Romania to Orange.

 Future4care

 In June 2021, Orange partners with Sanofi, Capgemini and Generali to launch Future4care.
 This all-European start-up accelerator will help develop upcoming companies focused on digital health.

+OpenAI

+In November, 2024, Orange announced its multi-year partnership with OpenAI in Europe which will give the French Telecoms access to the pre-release AI models.
+Orange signed an agreement with both Meta and OpenAI for the purposes of translating regional African languages for the telecom groups.